 Abraham Lincoln the Great Emancipator?
 The Emancipation Proclamation

-“Never did a man achieve more fame for what he did not do and for what he never intended to do”
+“Never did a man achieve more fame for what he did not do and for what he never

 - Lerone Bennett JR Forced into Glory Abraham Lincolns White dream